ScriptRaccoon/spaceship-parallax/README.md

-# Spaceship with Parallax effect
+# Spaceship Parallax

 https://spaceship-parallax.netlify.app

-Navigate a spaceship through space.
-The stars show a parallax effect.
-Avoid the asteroids.
-You can shoot them with lasers.
+This is a space shooter game.
+You can navigate a spaceship through space, which is able to shoot asteroids.
+The stars in the background show a parallax effect.

 <img src="./public/img/screenshot.png" alt="Screenshot" width="300"/>